Things looking up for Blackhawks ahead of Avalanche visit

 Victories on Friday against Arizona and Sunday over Calgary have boosted the Blackhawks to 2-2 on their seven-game homestand.
 It’s the first time the club has won successive games since a run of four straight victories from Oct.
 15-25.

-Incidentally, veteran forward Patrick Kane (lower-body injury) has been out of the lineup during the surge, with the timetable for his return uncertain.
+Incidentally, veteran forward Patrick Kane (lower-body injury) has been out of the lineup during the surge.
+He was placed on injured reserve Thursday, however coach Luke Richardson said Kane is expected to return to the ice for Saturday’s game against the visiting Seattle Kraken.

 Kane said this week that although he’s improving, he “just didn’t feel right” during a Jan.
 3 loss to Tampa Bay and likely shouldn’t have played.